ferram4/Ferram-Aerospace-Research/README.md

 Fixed some vessel-switching FAR GUI issues
 Fixed control surface reversal on undocking or backwards root part selection
 Fixed some issues involving CoL position with wings when dealing with parts that have multiple colliders
+Fixed some payload fairing and cargo bay part detection issues

 0.14.1.1v------------------------------------
 Features: